Music Interface

 ```

-* `enabled`: whether the track is enabled by default
+* `enabled`: Enables or disables the track by default

-* `weight`: weighted value if the system randomly chooses between tracks
+* `weight`: Selection weight if the system randomly chooses between multiple tracks

-* every `sound` value must match a valid declared entry
+* Each `sound` value must correspond to a valid entry

 Cover images must be placed here: